isoopod/Pack/docs/Datatypes/Structures.md

 Pack.Nullable(datatype: Datatype)
 ```

 The Nullable datatype indicates the value is optional and may be nil.
-This adds 1 byte of overhead for every nullable value.
+This adds 1 bit of overhead for every nullable value.

 ## SparseDictionary